-Long a respected social and environmental activist, she is the co-founder of the Step Onward Foundation (formerly Grace Foundation USA), an organization that provides services for young adult survivors of homelessness.
 An accomplished snowboarder and runner, she continues to travel the globe extensively.
-She has a disciplined meditation practice, and teaches certified Integrative Yoga therapy for non-profit organizations.
+She has a disciplined meditation practice, and teaches certified Integrative Yoga Therapy for Charity.
 In short, she leads a rich, full, varied, exciting, rewarding life that looks absolutely nothing like what she was aiming for when she embarked on her journey in music.
 If you listen, you can hear each strand in her lyrics and in her voice.
-Twenty years in, she’s much more than one of the most dynamic live performers in the world; she’s an artist of substance with a compelling life story that is only beginning to unfold.
+Twenty years in, she's much more than one of the most dynamic live performers in the world; she's an artist of substance with a compelling life story that is only beginning to unfold.

 Patrice is also Co-Founder of the Step Onward Foundation and has collaborated in raising over $450,000 for supporting education and housing and sustainability for young adult survivors of homelessness and children surviving critical illness in the last 10 years.

 “You can hear it in her voice.
 It isn’t the over-trained perfection of a vibrato-obsessed diva, but the supple-yet-strong twang of a country gal who has mastered her instrument.
 When she barks, when she pleads, when she seduces, it is with intent, and you feel what she wants you to feel.
 Pike is a veteran, having traveled with the famed Austin jam band Sister Seven, whose members eventually focused and polished themselves out of the noodling genre and into respectability — and then of course broke up just as they were hitting their artistic peak.